zh/scaffold-eth/README.md

-# 🏗 Scaffold-ETH
+# 🏗 Scaffold-BCH

-> everything you need to build on Ethereum! 🚀
+> everything you need to build on SmartBCH! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: